 A performance assessment is a unique task which measures enduring understandings through the application of skills and transfer of knowledge.

 Since 2005, the District has provided extensive training on the development of high quality performance assessments.
 In 2011-2012, we expect to develop performance assessments across grade levels and classrooms as we provide further teacher training in assessment design and data analysis of student work samples.

 The District assessment reports can be viewed on Assessment Reports page of our website.

 The District strives to meet the learning needs of every child.
 Over the past ten years we have provided professional development at all grade levels to support teacher learning of the theories of differentiation and provide opportunities for collaboration on differentiated lessons, activities and assignments.
 Our efforts are guided by the work of Carol Ann Tomlinson, and ongoing training has been provided by Cindy Strickland from the University of Virginia.

-The District continues to support teacher training in and implementation of differentiated strategies.
+The District continues to support

 To learn more, you can watch a Bobcat TV program on differentiation: Differentiation and World Languages

 Byram Hills teachers have the opportunity to engage in a collaborative inquiry approach to professional learning through Investigators of Practice.
 During this course, teachers have the opportunity to systematically analyze an aspect of their classroom practice in a supportive collegial environment.
 Teachers will: reflect upon their practice; develop an inquiry plan; collect and analyze data; use literature to inform their work; discuss their work and respond to the work of others in a reflective learning community; and share their work with the school community.

 The first Investigators of Practice course began during the 2009-2010 school year and was met with success.
 The participants develop written summaries of their inquiry projects each year, and these summaries can be found on the Investigators of Practice page (click here or on the link to the left.)